Mariners quickly fall back into error-filled, pitching-challenged poor baseball in losing to Texas 11-4

 Sampson, a Redmond product and Skyline High standout, picked up his second victory against the Mariners in as many extended relief outings.

-Chavez worked a 1-2-3 inning, but Sampson, who was once in the Mariners organization, did the heavy work.
+Chavez worked a 1-2-3 first inning, but Sampson, who was once in the Mariners organization, did the heavy work.
 With a very vocal and supportive cheering section of friends and family, Sampson pitched five innings, allowing three runs on eight hits with a walk and six strikeouts to improve to 3-3.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.